Doctor of Dental Medicine

 The Doctor of Dental Medicine (DMD) is a professional postgraduate coursework degree, set at the master’s degree level because it accepts only graduates and uses postgraduate learning and teaching principles and methods.
 It is the initial professional entry degree to register as a dentist.
 The DMD fits within the Australian Qualifications Framework (AQF) specifications for the Masters Degree (Extended).
 The DMD is distinct from the Doctor of Clinical Dentistry (DClinDent) which is the specialist degree following on from the first professional degree.

-The duration of the course is four years and successful completion of a pre-requisite Biology Unit of Study, equivalent to the University of Sydney BIOL1001.
+The duration of the course is four years and requires successful completion of a prerequisite Biology Unit of Study, equivalent to the University of Sydney BIOL1001.
 The DMD is open to applicants who have completed a bachelor's degree in any discipline from an accredited university, including some international institutions.
-Graduates of the DMD program will be fully qualified to practice dentistry upon completion of the degree, as well as being eligible to sit for the Dental Examining Board of Canada (DEB) examination to practice as a dentist (in Canada).
+Graduates of the DMD program will be fully qualified to practise dentistry upon completion of the degree, as well as being eligible to sit for the Dental Examining Board of Canada (DEB) examination to practise as a dentist (in Canada).